How to Grow Phlox Subulata (Creeping Phlox) in Your Garden

 Creeping phlox can survive the winter without any special care in growing zones 4 to 9.
 If you live in zone 4 or lower, protect your plants’ roots by spreading a layer of mulch over the plants.

-A creeping phlox growing in a container usually needs to be divided and repotted every 2 to 4 years.
-The best time to do this is in the early spring or the fall.
+Creeping phlox growing in a container must be divided and repotted every 2 to 4 years.
+The best time to do this is in the early spring or fall.

 To start, gently tease your plant loose from its container and remove it.
 Loosen as much soil as you can from the plant’s root ball.
 If separating, divide the plant into two equal portions.
 One can return to the original pot, and you can plant the other in another well-draining pot of a similar size.